 Other than briefly acknowledging some of the big music personalities who passed away in this year, I had not planned to further cover this rather sad subject.
 Yesterday’s news about the untimely death of George Michael at age 53 made me change my mind.
 But instead of writing a traditional obituary type of post, I’d like to celebrate each personality’s life by recalling my favorite memories of them.

 The Eagles are among my all-time favorite 70s rock band.
 Not only was Glenn Frey one of the founding members, but he also wrote, co-wrote and sang lead on many of their tunes.
 One such gem is Already Gone, the opener to the Eagles’ 1974 album On the Border.
 Written by Jack Tempchin and Robb Strandlund, this rocker features Frey on lead vocals and sharing lead guitar responsibilities with Don Felder.
 I had the great fortune to see the Eagles as part of their History tour in Atlantic City in July 2015, six months prior to Frey’s death.
-Here is a nice clip of Already Gone from a Sep 2014 concert at New York’s Madison Square Garden, which brings back memories of that unforgettable show in Atlantic City.
+Here is a nice clip of Already Gone, which apparently was captured during an Eagles gig in New Zealand in late 1995.
+It definitely brings back memories of that unforgettable show in Atlantic City.

 While I immediately liked Purple Rain when I listened to it for the first time, other Prince songs were more of an acquired taste.
 But one thing that impressed me from the very beginning about Prince is that he was a multi-instrumentalist.
 In fact, I read he played almost all instruments on his first five studio albums, including an incredible 27 instruments on his debut!
 Undoubtedly, his signature instrument was the guitar, and nothing illustrates his mastery better than the killer solo he played on While My Guitar Gently Weeps during his 2004 induction into the Rock & Roll Hall of Fame.
 Here is a clip of this unbelievable performance, together with a pretty cool band that includes Tom Petty, Jeff Lynne, Steve Winwood and Dhani Harrison, among others.